bobbbay/dotfiles/README.md

 > Note: you can use bin/nd instead of `nix develop -c ...`.
 The `nd` command will be available if you have installed this configuration.

-Format/lint the project files with `nixfmt`:
+Format/lint the project files with `nixpkgs-fmt`:

 ```
 nix develop -c lint